-The Notes and the Coupons (as defined below) have the benefit of an Agency Agreement originally dated 15 November 2012 as the same may have been, or may be, amended and/or supplemented and/or restated from time to time in respect of the Notes (the "Agency Agreement") made between the Issuer, the Trustee, Elavon Financial Services DAC, U.K. Branch as issuing and principal paying agent and a transfer agent (the "Principal Paying Agent", which expression shall include any successor principal paying agent) and the other paying agents named therein (together with the Principal Paying Agents, which expression shall include any additional or successor paying agents) and Elavon Financial Services DAC as registrar (the "Registrar", which expression shall include any successor registrar), a paying agent and a transfer agent and the other transfer agents named therein (together with the Registrar, the "Transfer Agents", which expression shall include any additional or successor transfer agents, and the Transfer Agents", which expression shall include any additional or successor transfer agents, and the Transfer Agents and Paying Agents together, the "Agents").
+The Notes and the Coupons (as defined below) have the benefit of an Agency Agreement originally dated 15 November 2012 as the same may have been, or may be, amended and/or supplemented and/or restated from time to time in respect of the Notes (the "Agency Agreement") made between the Issuer, the Trustee, Elavon Financial Services DAC, U.K. Branch as issuing and principal paying agent and a transfer agent (the "Principal Paying Agent", which expression shall include any successor principal paying agent) and the other paying agents named therein (together with the Principal Paying Agent, the "Paying Agents", which expression shall include any additional or successor paying agents) and Elavon Financial Services DAC as registrar (the "Registrar", which expression shall include any successor registrar), a paying agent and a transfer agent and the other transfer agents named therein (together with the Registrar, the "Transfer Agents", which expression shall include any additional or successor transfer agents, and the Transfer Agents and Paying Agents together, the "Agents").